Nagarc/docs.milagro.io-english/mfa/configuration/milagro-mfa-d-ta-configuration.md

 		<tr>
 			<td class="confluenceTd" style="margin: 0px; padding: 0.5em; font-family: inherit; border: 1px dotted rgb(211, 211, 211); vertical-align: top;"><strong style="font-style: inherit;">passphrase</strong></td>
 			<td class="confluenceTd" style="margin: 0px; padding: 0.5em; font-family: inherit; border: 1px dotted rgb(211, 211, 211); vertical-align: top;">Conditional, Required</td>
 			<td class="confluenceTd" style="margin: 0px; padding: 0.5em; font-family: inherit; border: 1px dotted rgb(211, 211, 211); vertical-align: top;">A pre-set passphrase to the backup of the Master Secret if the Master Secret is to be backed up in encrypted form.
 The passphrase is used for generating the AES key for the Master Secret encryption.
-If not set (default), the M-Pin System admin will be prompted to generate the passphrase when the encryption is attempted.
+If not set (default), the Milagro System admin will be prompted to generate the passphrase when the encryption is attempted.
 Pre-setting the pass-phrase is not recommended for security reasons.<br />
 			<br />
 			Required if the&nbsp;<strong style="font-style: inherit;">encrypt_master_secret</strong>&nbsp;option is set to&nbsp;<em style="font-weight: inherit;">True</em>.</td>
 		</tr>